Code-Institute-Submissions/Sharks-Under-Threat/README.md

 - Automatically begins rotating through images.
 - Labels work and are in the correct position.
 - Slide navigation buttons work with their corresponding side.
+### Sign-Up
+- Form placeholder text works as intended.
+- Validation works on both "name" and "email" sections.
 ### Code Validators
 - HTML Validator - No errors to show.
 - CSS Validator - No errors to show.
 ### Devices
 - Iphone 6/7/8 - Displays as intended.
 - Samsung Galaxy S9 - Displays as intended.